 Although this bread is best when freshly baked, they’re still great after a few days.

-They will lose its crunchy crust after the first day, but you can easily fix that by putting you french baguette back into your oven over low temperature.
-Turn it on and leave the baguette there for 5 to 10 minutes, and you’ll get a baguette as fresh as new!
+They will lose its crunchy crust after the first day, but you can easily fix that by putting the baguettes back into the oven over low temperature.
+Turn it on and leave the baguette there for 5 to 10 minutes, and you'll get a baguette as fresh as new!

-Store your french baguette at room temperature for 2 to 3 days, covered.
-I keep mine in a bread keeper or any airtight container they’ll fit.
+Store baguette at room temperature for 2 to 3 days, covered.
+I keep mine in a bread keeper or any airtight container they'll fit.

-You can also freeze your french baguette!
+You can also freeze these baguette!
 Bake it, let it cool completely and only then place it in a freezer safe bag and store it in your freezer.
-It’s good for 3 months.
+It's good for 3 months.

 Endless possibilities!
-Baguettes are great for sandwiches, or with practically any dip.
+Baguettes are great for sandwiches, as well with practically any dip.

 I love having mine with butter and nothing else!
-Hubby likes it with cheese and onion chutney.
+Hubby likes his with cheese and onion chutney.